NeuroTechX/ntx_slack_archive/neurotechedu.md

 >
 I have been busy lately, but will try a bit more later on and let you know if I discover anything!

+10/17/2017 11:50 PM

+ **sydneyneurotechx** :

+ >Hey ryanlintott Sorry for the delay.
+Came back from Vacation today.